 Recycled Paper Entrepreneurship

-The most energetic and inspiring group of women I’ve ever met was at RePapel, which is a paper-making factory run by women – many of the women were single moms or women who needed an extra income because their husbands were unable to find work.
-They meticulously tear sheets of recycled paper (each one by hand) all day washing, flattening, and drying them to sell to tourist shops and printing companies in Santo Domingo who eventually turn their product into postcards, business cards and stationery.
-If you do this activity, bring some cash with you to buy some of their beautiful jewellery and hand-made crafts.
+The most energetic and inspiring group of women I’ve ever met was at RePapel.
+They sing and dance at this paper-making factory run by 13 women and single moms who found a way to repurpose paper while bringing in an extra income.
+They meticulously tear sheets of recycled paper all day, each one by hand, washing, flattening, and drying them to sell to tourist shops in Santo Domingo and printing companies which help them turn their product into postcards, business cards and stationery.
+Bring some cash with you to buy some of their beautiful jewellery and other hand-made crafts.

 Creating a cement floor for a local family was the highlight of my week – I think I got more out of it than they did.
 It was a truly meaningful experience where I could use my own hands to create (and actually see) the direct social and economic impact I could have on someone else’s life.
 I still may never truly understand what it’s like for Eriberta and Chavez to live without a proper floor but I’ll never forget meeting this beautiful couple and knowing our group was able to help improve their quality of living.
-Most travellers shied away from this activity but I found it to be the most rewarding part of my volunteer trip.
+It was the most rewarding part of my volunteer trip.

 Cacao and Women’s Chocolate Cooperative

 This is small factory owned and run by an inspiring group of local women who produce 100lbs of chocolate each day!
 The factory has no extra budget to sort nibs or wrap bars so Fathom volunteers chip in.
 Volunteers free up their hands so the women can do what they do best – make chocolate!
 Since Fathom travellers started coming here in April, the women have been able to increase supply, making 16,112 more chocolate bars which they can sell to tourists for $2 each.
 I didn’t have time to take part in this activity but you can watch my friends, Dave and Deb’s experience at Chocal.